hbshin00/MusicGenreClassifier/README.md

 The 5-layer architecture is still being tested, with the peak observed performance so far being a correct prediction rate of about 45%.

+The recommendation functionality (in recommend.py) is not currently connected.

 For both architectures, there is somewhat of an overfitting issue; if you mean to replicate this experiment, I recommend using longer audio clips or multiple mel spectrograms to generate a label.